xieweiAlex/English_Learning/words/2022/words-Aug.md

+Why is it **inexorably** that as some commentators have said Leviathan slouches left( leviathan is the government), why does it slouches left.
+the way to survive modern society is be an ascetic.
+It's **the road to misery**
+I look forward to solitary confinement
+The stupid question "What's the meaning of life?" - How could that be stupid?
+It's a **trite**.

+**lipolysis**

+Because it’s easy to imagine our heroes as unflappable juggernauts, who conquer insecurity with a majestic mental karate chop every morning.

+Adrian believes that many of the green-energy mandates and goals are **overly** ambitious.

+10 **commandments** of work success. -
+Study deeply: Master the tiny details and **panoramic** context of your profession. -
+Study **thyself**: Be **clear-eyed** about your gifts and flaws.
+It’s the only path to **betterment**.
+Federal Reserve Chair Jerome Powell’s tough-talking speech signals the Fed is nowhere near **relenting** on interest rate increases.

+I started to wonder **the nature of** his questions.
+We don't need to exchange **pleasantries**. -

+Kamal was a vendor in Cairo's open-air **bazaar**. - Tax on **superfluity**.
+She loved the **virile** young swimmer.
+Jobs said yes, then **berated** his colleagues for wasting his time.

+DOJ ordered to release **redacted** Mar-a-Lago search warrant **affidavit**. -

+Tesla is demanding that an advocacy group remove videos of its vehicles running over child-sized **mannequins**, escalating the debate over the safety of the company’s Full Self-Driving software.
+We've been working hard behind the scenes to bring you this fancy **makeover**, and we’re so excited to finally share it with you after all this time.

+Close to Grand Teton National Park and Yellowstone National Park, it’s home to **upscale** ski resorts.

+> My personal views aren't universally held.

 When I **belch** later, it won't remind me anything.

-**Hanging in the background**, wait to seee if I can be helpful Plants imbibe nourishment usually through their leaves and roots. -
+**Hanging in the background**, wait to seee if I can be helpful Plants **imbibe** nourishment usually through their leaves and roots. -
 She is a remarkably **adroit** and determined politician. -
 We admired her **exquisite** handiwork. -
 **assiduous**

-The benchmark S&P 500 (SP500) soared 15% over two months, only to snap the winning streak last week and slump over 2% on Monday.
+The benchmark S&P 500 (SP500) soared 15% over two months, only to snap the winning streak last week and **slump over** 2% on Monday.

 a **bombastic**, crazy guy.

-These corporate landlords now dawning on them that they made a big mistake in terms of buying into the housing market at a sky-high price.
+These corporate landlords now **dawning on** them that they made a big mistake in terms of buying into the housing market at a sky-high price. -

 By mid-November Crowhurst began **loitering** in the south Atlantic, drifting in circles in calm water. -
 If he did the media and judges would scrutinize his logs and uncover the deception, whereas no one cares about the **runner-up**.